scokobro/pandoc-abbreviations/README.md

 ----

-<b id="f1">1</b> Footnote content here.
-If you would prefer to put your 'dbase' file somewhere else you can put the path to your file into the line that read `#dbasePath = 'a/path/of/your/choice'# user selected path` (make sure you uncomment it!)
+<b id="f1">1</b> If you would prefer to put your 'dbase' file somewhere else you can put the path to your file into the line that reads `#dbasePath = 'a/path/of/your/choice'# user selected path` (make sure you uncomment it!)
 And indeed you can call the file whatever you want. [↩](#a1)